Particular/docs.particular.net/architecture/consistency.md

 #### Timeouts

 Transactions impact concurrent operations on a locked resource.
 This may block other actors and consume additional resources.
-Therefore transactions should complete within a short time window to avoid issues.
+Therefore transactions should be completed within a short time window to avoid issues.
 Cloud services typically restrict transaction lifetimes further than traditional on-premises technologies.

 #### Scope